-If you have a mortgage with your credit union, your loan officer will simply look at your ability to repay your car loan taking your mortgage repayments into consideration.
+If you have a mortgage with your credit union, your loan officer will look at your ability to repay your car loan taking your mortgage repayments into consideration.

 If you have a mortgage with your bank, there is no reason why you can’t get a car loan from the credit union – provided you can demonstrate your ability to repay etc. In addition, the credit union is obliged by law to consult the Central Credit Register and check your mortgage repayments etc. Once these checks have been carried out and the credit union is satisfied of your ability to repay, your loan application should be well on the way to being approved!

 For more specific information on the car loans at your local credit union, simply click the button below or check out our loan calculator here.